What Is a Certified Dementia Practitioner?

 How Dementia Care Has Evolved

 For a long time, the trend in dementia care has been centered around the caregiver instead of the care receiver.
-Today, we’re seeing a unique shift in the caregiving culture which involves engaging elders to prevent agitation and confusion before they begin.
-The key to this switch is that caregivers are encouraged to ‘join’ the resident’s current reality, taking a person-centered approach to their care instead of trying to orient them to the reality of the caregiver.
-Reality orientation is a powerful technique in which information about time, place, or person is offered to help someone understand their surroundings.
-When used to aid those with dementia, however, the technique can be more harmful than helpful.
-For example, a memory care resident may believe that they are in their 20s or 30s and rather than dissuading them from their reality, we who have healthy brains are encouraged to join them in their reality.
-We may even learn about them in the process!
-Directing a resident to real time orientation may bring out challenging behaviors including anger, confusion, distrust, and suspiciousness.
-In addition to being ineffective, reality orientation can also contribute to depression and isolation as each time they are corrected, we are telling them that they’re wrong.
+Today, we’re seeing a unique shift in the caregiving culture, which involves engaging elders to prevent agitation and confusion before it begins.
+The key to this switch is that caregivers are now encouraged to ‘join’ the residents in their current reality, taking a person-centered approach to their care instead of trying to orient them to the reality of the caregiver.

 The Problem With Reality Orientation: Why It Does Not Work Well with Dementia Patients

 “Reality orientation” is a technique in which information about time, place, or person is offered to help someone understand their surroundings.
 When used to aid those with dementia, reality orientation can be more harmful than helpful.
 Directing a resident to real time orientation often brings out challenging behaviors such as anger, confusion, distrust, and suspicion.
 In addition to being ineffective, it can contribute to feelings of depression or isolation.